ratthachat/awesome-biochem-ai/README.md

 - DiffDock improves further from EquiBind and instead of using keypoint prediction, the predicted binding site is generated with generative diffusion model.
 DiffDock also employs ESM2 to extract protein information.
 See overview of DiffDock on [MIT news](https://news.mit.edu/2023/speeding-drug-discovery-with-diffusion-generative-models-diffdock-0331)

 ## Protein Generation
+[ProGen2 (2022)][https://github.com/salesforce/progen/tree/main/progen2] ([paper](https://arxiv.org/abs/2206.13517)) - ProGen: Language Modeling for Protein Engineering by SalesForce.
+This work employs GPT-like (decoder-only) architecture.
+Model weights from 151M to 6.4B are available in the repo.

 ## Protein Design
+[RF Diffusion (2022)](https://github.com/RosettaCommons/RFdiffusion) - By Baker lab, University of Washington, a powerful new way to design proteins by combining structure prediction networks and generative diffusion models.
+The team demonstrated extremely high computational success and tested hundreds of A.I.-generated proteins in the lab, finding that many may be useful as medications, vaccines, or even new nanomaterials.
+Read more from the [blog of Baker lab](https://www.bakerlab.org/latest/)